bottlepy/bottle/docs/plugindev.rst

         The Plugin API is still evolving.
 This integer attribute tells bottle which version to use.
 If it is missing, bottle defaults to the first version.
 The current version is ``2``.
 See :ref:`plugin-changelog` for details.

-    .. method:: setup(app)
+    .. method:: setup(self, app)

         Called as soon as the plugin is installed to an application (see :meth:`Bottle.install`).
 The only parameter is the associated application object.
-This method is *not* called on plugins that are applied directly to routes via the :meth:`Bottle.route()` decorator.

-    .. method:: __call__(callback)
+    .. method:: __call__(self, callback)

         As long as :meth:`apply` is not defined, the plugin itself is used as a decorator and applied directly to each route callback.
 The only parameter is the callback to decorate.
 Whatever is returned by this method replaces the original callback.
 If there is no need to wrap or replace a given callback, just return the unmodified callback parameter.

-    .. method:: apply(callback, route)
+    .. method:: apply(self, callback, route)

         If defined, this method is used in favor of :meth:`__call__` to decorate route callbacks.
-The additional context parameter is an instance of :class:`Route` and provides meta-information about the current route.
+The additional `route` parameter is an instance of :class:`Route` and provides a lot of meta-information and context for that route.
 See :ref:`route-context` for details.

-    .. method:: close()
+    .. method:: close(self)

         Called immediately before the plugin is uninstalled or the application is closed (see :meth:`Bottle.uninstall` or :meth:`Bottle.close`).

-This method is *not* called on plugins that are applied directly to routes via the :func:`route` decorator.
+Both :meth:`Plugin.setup` and :meth:`Plugin.close` are *not* called for plugins that are applied directly to a route via the :meth:`Bottle.route()` decorator, but only for plugins installed to an application.

 .. _plugin-changelog: